How is a Montessori preschool different from other daycares?

 Montessori children are unusually adaptable.
 They have learned to work independently and in groups.

 Since they've been encouraged to make decisions from an early age, these children are problem-solvers who can make choices and manage their time well.
 They are able to exchange ideas and discuss their work freely with others and have good communication skills.
-Plus our teachers blend in traditional teaching to facilitate the transition.

 As a result, they have a solid head-start when they transition to public elementary schools.